 Hubspot also offers plenty of contact management features to get your lists on point.

 Because Hubspot integrates with a wide range of CRM systems, one of the best ways to manage your contacts is to import them from the tools you’re already using.
-For instance, you can pull everything you already have on Salesforce over to Hubspot.
+For instance, you can pull everything you already have on Salesforce or PandaDoc over to Hubspot.

 One particularly impressive component of HubSpot’s contact management options is that adding an URL to a record pulls in demographic information from that URL.
 For instance, you can add a lead’s website to their contact details, and this will automatically give you info about the company’s location, number of employees and so on.